sebastianomelita/ArduinoBareMetal/gatewaylora-ip.md

 // The followion file contains most of the definitions
 // used in other files.
 It should be the first file.
 #include "configGway.h"										// contains the configuration data of GWay
+#include "configNode.h"
-#include "configNode.h"										// Contains the personal data of Wifi etc.
+#include "ESP-sc-gway.h"								// Contains the personal data of Wifi etc.
 /*
 #include <Esp.h>											// ESP8266 specific IDE functions
 #include <string.h>